kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 $ sudo nano /etc/kaa-node/conf/sql-dao.properties
 ```

-If you wish to switch from MariaDB to PostgreSQL you should copy content of PostgreSQL config files to Kaa DB config files:
+If you wish to switch from MariaDB to PostgreSQL, copy the contents of the PostgreSQL config files to the Kaa DB config files.

 ```bash
 $ sudo bash -c "cat /etc/kaa-node/conf/postgre-dao.properties.template > /etc/kaa-node/conf/sql-dao.properties"